codylindley/hippojs/README.md

 ![Augustine of Hippo](https://raw.github.com/codylindley/hippojs/master/saint-augustine.jpeg)

-##A wishful, likley naive, jQuery inspired DOM Library for use in modern browsers
+###hippos.js

-(i.e. think of it similar to [zepto.js](http://zeptojs.com/) but with support for ie9+)
+A wishful, likley naive, jQuery inspired DOM Library for use in modern browsers (i.e. think of it similar to [zepto.js](http://zeptojs.com/) but with support for ie9+)

 ---